Chris Eubank

 Christopher Livingstone Eubank (also Christopher Livingstone Eubank Sr. born 8 August 1966) is a British former professional boxer who competed from 1985 to 1998.
-He held the World Boxing Organization (WBO) middleweight and super-middleweight titles between 1990 and 1995, and is ranked by BoxRec as the third best British super-middleweight boxer of all time.
+He held the World Boxing Organization (WBO) middleweight title from 1990 to 1991.
+He also held the (WBO) super-middleweight title from 1991 to 1995.

+Eubank is ranked by BoxRec as the third best British super-middleweight boxer of all time.
+His son, Chris Eubank Jr., is also a professional boxer.